 If you've ever watched law enforcement inform someone that a loved one has been murdered, you know the instinctual reaction.
-Complete disbelief accompanied by statements like, "You're lying!"
+Their complete disbelief, accompanied by statements like, "You're lying!"
 "You must be mistaken!"
-"That can't be true I just talked to him!" are what usually happens.
+"That can't be true I just talked to her!" are what usually happens.
 Denial is an autogenic defense-mechanism designed to protect our psyche from an unfathomable fact we can't believe.

 Stage 1: Denial

 The symptoms of denial are recognizable to everyone except for the person in the midst of unreality.
 As counterintuitive as it might seem, it is the beginning of healing.
 It's nature's way of protecting people from information overload.
 It is a way to survive even when you don't want to.
 The slow process of allowing in malignant information prepares the grief-stricken to ask meaningful questions about what to do next.
 These critical questions build strength while weakening denial but inevitably bring up emotions that are incredibly painful.